-The Irish State currently requires anyone arriving into Ireland via Dublin Airport from a country not on the Green List – including Irish citizens - to self-isolate for 14 days after arrival.
-Self-isolation means staying indoors and completely avoiding contact with other people, according to the HSE.
+The Irish State has indicated that anyone arriving into Ireland via Dublin Airport from a country not on the Green List – including Irish citizens – needs to restrict their movements for 14 days after arrival.
+Restricting your movements means staying indoors and avoiding contact with other people, according to the HSE.

 To comply with Irish law, arriving passengers must complete a Public Health Passenger Locator Form before they arrive in Ireland.
 The COVID-19 Passenger Locator Form is available online and you must complete this form in advance of arriving into the State.
 You can find a link to the online form HERE